spacerush/TearsInRain/README.md

 # TearsInRain
 Tears in Rain is a collaborative roguelike project aiming to create something similar in complexity to Cataclysm: Dark Days Ahead or UnReal World, built from the ground up with multiplayer in mind.
+This project is distributed under the Creative Commons Attribution ShareAlike 3.0 license.
+The code and content of the game is free to use, modify, and redistribute for any purpose whatsoever.
+See http://creativecommons.org/licenses/by-sa/3.0/ for details.